Kytolly/WorldWander/README.md

 ## 🎬 Teaser
-<b>TL;DR:</b> We propose WorldWander, an in-context learning framework tailored for translating between egocentric and exocentric worlds in video generation.
+<b>TL;DR:</b> We propose WorldWander, an in-context learning framework for translating between egocentric and exocentric worlds in video generation.
 We also release [EgoExo-8K](XXX), a large-scale dataset containing synchronized egocentric–exocentric triplets.
 The teaser is shown below:
 ![Overall Framework](assets/teaser.png)